vpsx/UR/ur-rtde-on-windows.md

 You can modify the example to fit your use case: For example, to narrow down the variables that get recorded, change `rtde_r.startFileRecording(args.output)` in the record data example to
 `rtde_r.startFileRecording(args.output, ['actual_q', 'actual_TCP_pose', 'whatever_other_stuff'])`.
 Or you could change the default frequency, etc.

+### Starting a new session

+If you restart your device and need to set up the program again (once everything is installed, set up, and was working), open Git and navigate the folder where ur_rtde is located the run the following commands in order assuming you want to use the example code to obtain data from the robot arm: source venv/Scripts/activate > cd examples > cd py

+Then, follow the instructions above as normal by first checking that there is connection established between the robot arm and your laptop by pinging the IP address (it should return a message stating the bit rate of data transfer) and enterring the command to save the robot arm data to the .csv file.
+An example image of the sample git commands used to obtain the force output is located in the "Images" folder to this repository.

 ### Troubleshooting and random notes

 - If you are getting a CMake error about `distutils`, you may need to be using **Python 3.11 or lower**; `distutils` is [removed from Python 3.12 onwards](https://docs.python.org/3.12/whatsnew/3.12.html#distutils).